RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Atonement is important to Christians.
-It tells us why Jesus died.
+Atonement is important to Christians because it explains why Jesus died.

-This is what Christians celebrate every year at Easter and at church.
+This is what Christians celebrate every year at Easter and at church each week.

 But why were people far from God?

 There is a big story in the Bible called the ‘salvation story’.
 The Bible begins with Genesis and the Garden of Eden.
 Adam and Eve lived there.
 God told them not to eat the fruit from the Tree of Knowledge, but they disobeyed Him.
 This led to the Fall, where Adam and Eve's relationship with God was spoiled, leaving them far from God.

 - God made the world.

-- He made people to look after it.
+- He made people to be in relationship with Him.

-- He wanted people to be friends and be kind to each other.
+- He wanted people to be friends and be kind to each other, to follow His Laws.

 - But people didn’t do as they were told.
 This is called sin.

-This is atonement: we were once far from God but are now close to Him because Jesus died in our place.
+This is atonement: people were once far from God but are now close to Him because Jesus died in humanity's place.